Did you make more cornbread that you and your family can handle? As delicious as it is, it’s not uncommon to go overboard and be stuck with leftovers.

 It’ll get stale and go bad faster if it’s exposed to the air.
 To keep this from happening, it’s best to wrap it up using either aluminum foil or plastic wrap.

 Either wrapping option will work just fine as long as you have enough of it.
 Be sure to cover the cornbread entirely and wrap it tightly.

-Most people recommend wrapping the bread twice.
-This helps to ensure that air or moisture won’t get through to the cornbread.
+Most people recommend wrapping it twice.
+This helps to ensure that air or moisture won’t get through.

 When you’re finished, place the wrapped cornbread in a plastic bag if you have one.
 Do your best to eliminate the air from the bag before sealing it.

 You know that the cornbread should be wrapped to get the best results, but where should you put it?
 Is it fine to leave it on the counter or should you store it somewhere else?

 Many people choose to store cornbread in their pantry cupboards, and a pantry cupboard or a bread box will work just fine.